Borealiscodes/ndh-dimensional-architecture/docs/guides/top-level-workflow.md

 ---

 ## 5. Step 4 — Add One Gentle Stroke
-Write one small, clear, non‑coercive line.
+Write one small, clear, non-coercive line.

 Examples:
 - “This plane may not collapse into X.”
-- “This boundary remains non‑interpretive.”
+- “This boundary remains non-interpretive.”
 - “This relationship must pass through the Integrative Plane.”
 - “This clause preserves sovereignty.”